ebzzry/ebzzry.github.io/en/src/nix.md

 Zsh only becomes explicity avaible for the user invoking it.
 If the username who ran that command is `john`, then the Zsh binary will be available as `/home/john/.nix-profile/bin/zsh`.
 If the user `mary` hasn’t installed Zsh to her profile, then it is unavailable to her.
-If `mary` has the same channel as `john`, and she run that nix-env command, then Nix  will no longer need to fetch the Zsh program data, from scratch.
-Instead, Nix makes the Zsh program data, created by the nix-env processes that `john` used earlier, to make Zsh available to `mary`.
-However, if `mary` uses the git checkout, or a different version of channels than the one used by `john`, and the versions of Zsh differ from the version of `john`, then the invocation of `nix-env` by `mary` will fetch a newer instance of Zsh.
+If Mary has the same channel as John, and she run that nix-env command, then Nix will no longer need to fetch the Zsh program data, from scratch.
+Instead, Nix makes the Zsh program data, created by the nix-env processes that John used earlier, to make Zsh available to Mary.
+However, if Mary uses the git checkout, or a different version of channels than the one used by John, and the versions of Zsh differ from the version of John, then the invocation of `nix-env` by Mary will fetch a newer instance of Zsh.

-The third enviroment, user development enviroments, are created with the use of `nix-shell`. `nix-shell` allows the user to create sandboxed environments.
+The third enviroment, user development enviroments, are created with the use of *nix-shell*. `nix-shell` allows the user to create sandboxed environments.
 The enviroment created is isolated from the system and regular user environments.
-The enviroment created will still use `/nix/store`, but neither `/run/current-system/sw/` nor `~/.nix-profile/` will be accessed.
+The enviroment created will still use `/nix/store`, but neither `/run/current-system/sw/` nor `~/.nix-profile/` will be modified.
 What *nix-shell* provides is an environment that is separated from the rest of the system, allowing the user to create ad-hoc deployments, without worries of altering system state.
 With this, a user gains the ability, for example, to use an environment to test out different deployments of an application, or to compare features prior to delivery.

+On macOS, the system enviroment is not used.

 ### User commands